CrazyForks/bark-sender/README.md

 - Tap any server and choose "Copy URL and Key";
 - In the extension settings page, add the device using the format: `https://api.day.app/:key/`;
 - Select text and right-click to push it to your default device.
 If no text is selected, right-click will send the current page URL instead.

+  **Safari Setup Guide:**
+1. Open the Bark Sender app, click "ENABLE FOR SAFARI" - this will automatically open Safari's extension settings page;
+2. Check the extension checkbox to enable it;
+3. If the right-click menu doesn't work, it's because "Enable inspect and send web content" was enabled in Settings page.
+This parsing feature requires additional permissions;
+4. Go to Permissions and find "Web Page Contents and Browsing History", click "Always Allow on Every Website...";
+5. If you don't need parsing functionality and only want to send page URLs via right-click, you can disable "Enable inspect and send web content";
+6. **Known Issue:** Some Safari versions have poor clipboard reading support.
+You may need to wait a while after Safari starts before the feature works properly.
+For other issues, please [click here to submit an issue](https://github.com/ij369/bark-sender/issues).

 ---